openstack/horizon/doc/source/topics/testing.rst

 painful.
 Write once, use everywhere.

-To make your life even easier, if your codebase doesn't have a built-in ORM-like function to manage your test data you can consider buidling (or borrowing) one yourself.
+To make your life even easier, if your codebase doesn't have a built-in ORM-like function to manage your test data you can consider building (or borrowing) one yourself.
 Being able to do simple retrieval queries on your test data is incredibly valuable.